Rod2499/configure-ad/README.md

 - Ensure connectivity between DC-1 and Client-1
 - Install Active Directory
 - Create Admin and User accounts in AD.
-- Join Client-1 to Doamin
+- Join Client-1 to Domain
 - Setup Remote Desktop for non-administrative users on Client-1

 <h2>Deployment and Configuration Steps</h2>